Shadowcat650/rchess/README.md

 }
 ```

+### Features

+By default, no features are enabled.

+To use magic bitboards for sliding piece move generation, enable the `magic-table` feature.
+On my device, this feature speeds up the benches by around 18%.

+Build times will be faster without the `magic-table` feature enabled.

 ### Improving Build Time
-To improve the slow build time, which is caused by generating bitboard magics, set your build override opt-level to 3.
+To improve the slow build time when the `magic-table` is enabled, set your build override opt-level to 3.
 ```toml
 [profile.dev.build-override]
 opt-level = 3